Patsy Cornwallis-West

 Mary Adelaide Virginia Thomasina Eupatoria Cornwallis-West (née FitzPatrick; c.
 1856 – 21 July 1920) was an Anglo-Irish aristocrat, socialite and mistress of the Prince of Wales, later King Edward VII.

 Early life

-Cornwallis-West was born circa 1856-1858 into an Anglo-Irish noble family as the daughter of the Rev. Frederick FitzPatrick, a descendant of the 1st Baron Upper Ossory, and Lady Olivia Taylour, daughter of Thomas Taylour, 2nd Marquess of Headfort.
+Cornwallis-West was born circa 1856-1858 into an Anglo-Irish noble family as the daughter of the Rev. Frederick FitzPatrick, a descendant of the 1st Baron Upper Ossory, and Lady Olivia Taylour, daughter of Thomas Taylour, 2nd Marquess of Headfort and Olivia Dalton.